HeroesToolChest/HeroesDataParser/README.md

 ### Extract (-e|--extract)
 Extracts images that have been referenced for a hero or ability/talent in the xml and json file(s).

 Parameters
-- all: all hero portraits and ability/talent icons are extracted
+_all_: all hero portraits and ability/talent icons are extracted
-- portraits: only hero portraits are extracted
+_portraits_: only hero portraits are extracted
-- talents: only ability/talent icons are extracted
+_talents_: only ability/talent icons are extracted

 Notes:
 - This option only works if a `Heroes of the Storm` directory path is provided for the `-s|--storagePath` option